chef-boneyard/chef-web-docs-2016/chef_master/source/berkshelf.rst

 |berkshelf| is a dependency manager for community cookbooks.

-.. warning:: This topic details functionality that will be packaged with Chef in an upcoming release.
+.. warning:: This topic details functionality that is packaged with |chef dk|.

 For more information ...
 =====================================================